RgbTrouw/Visual-Memory/README.md

 Ie.
 1. Subject file is loaded.
 2. Subject file is converted to a low res, 34x34 Image.
 (This simplifies the processing)
-3. Subject file is converted to a high contrast black & white picture.
-(Heuristic shape comparison)
+3. Subject file is converted to a high contrast black & white picture. (serving for a heuristic shape comparison)
 4. Xor function is run against the memory icons.
 (Also at high contrast conversion)
 5. Closest matches are displayed, ordered by their scores.